-It turns out that teaching toddlers self-regulation through language is especially helpful for boys.
+It turns out that teaching self-regulation through language is especially helpful for boys.
 A recent study published in Early Childhood Research Quarterly found that language skills are more important in the development of self-regulation skills in young boys than young girls.

-What’s so important about self-regulation in toddlers?
+What’s so important about emotional regulation in preschoolers and toddlers?
 Well, besides the obvious encounters in daily life (e.g., not running out in the street), self-regulation has been highlighted as one of the key aspects to success in school, career, and life.
-Ellen Galinsky in her book Mind in the Making, lists focus and self-control as one of the 7 essential skills kids need to learn in order to be successful.
+Ellen Galinsky, in her book Mind in the Making, lists focus and self-control as one of the 7 essential skills kids need to learn in order to be successful.
 She states the following about these crucial skills,

 “Focus and self-control involve many executive functions of the brain, such as paying attention, remembering the rules, and inhibiting one’s initial response to achieve a larger goal.
 Scientists call these executive functions because these are the brain functions we use to manage our attention, our emotions, and our behavior in pursuit of our goals.
 Many scientists now believe that executive functions predict children’s success as well as—if not better than—IQ tests.”